 Who’d have thought another world lay just a train ride away?
 Hop off at Hoxton overground station and head to the world of Avora.
 At the multi-sensory Avora: Family Immersive Adventure, you’ll follow a storyline that’ll take you on a journey to the lush world of Avora, while following a mission set by a greedy CEO.

-The experience is aimed at children aged 6–13; while in Avora, they’ll partake in fun sensory games, sip on two unique drinks (non alcoholic, obviously), engage with the native ‘Avorians’, and generally create some unforgettable memories.
+The experience is aimed at children aged 6–13.
+On the world of Avora, they’ll partake in fun sensory games, sip on two unique drinks (non alcoholic, obviously), engage with the native ‘Avorians’, and generally create some unforgettable memories.
 Actors and beautiful set design make the experience all the more fun.

 📍 Nearest station is Hoxton.